iCalcreator/iCalcreator/README.md

 ###### Builds

-v2.41.70 - v2.42 pre-release
+v2.41.71 - v2.42 pre-release

 v2.40 - stable PHP8

 v2.39 - PHP7

-To support the development, maintenance and test process [PHPCompatibility], [PHPStan] and [php-arguments-detector] are included..
+To support the development, maintenance and test process [PHPCompatibility], [PHPStan] and [php-arguments-detector] are included.

 ###### Support